emanjon/draft-mattsson-cfrg-aes-gcm-sst/draft-mattsson-cfrg-aes-gcm-sst.md

 * For a given key, the nonce MUST NOT be reused under any circumstances.

-* Supported tag_length associated with the key.
+* Each key must only be used with a single tag_length.

 * Definitions of supported input-output lengths.